Skip to contents

 pool_mi(fits)

-pool_mi() returns a tidy data.frame with estimate, std.error, p.value, df (Barnard-Rubin degrees of freedom), fmi (fraction of missing information), and riv (relative increase in variance) per coefficient.
+pool_mi() returns a tidy data.frame with estimate, std.error, p.value, df (classical Rubin degrees of freedom by default, or Barnard-Rubin when df_fun supplies complete-data residual degrees of freedom), fmi (fraction of missing information), and riv (relative increase in variance) per coefficient.

-For reference, the lower-level predict(fit, n_imputations = 5L) interface returns M complete datasets directly (without downstream pooling):
+For prediction diagnostics, the lower-level predict(fit, n_imputations = 5L) interface returns stochastic datasets.
+These are not supported for downstream inference.